jax-ml/jax/jax/experimental/jax2tf/examples/README.md

 but the Google version can be used, as shown in the [serving examples](https://github.com/google/jax/blob/master/jax/experimental/jax2tf/examples/serving/README.md).

+A jax2tf-generated SavedModel can also be converted to a format usable with TensorFlow.js in some cases where the conversion does not require XLA support, as shown in the [Quickdraw TensorFlow.js example](https://github.com/google/jax/blob/master/jax/experimental/jax2tf/examples/tf_js/quickdraw/README.md).

 # Preparing the model for jax2tf

 The most important detail for using jax2tf with SavedModel is to express